StyXman/ayrton/doc/source/reference.rst

     context manager, it restores the original path when the context finishes, efectively working more or less like `pushd`/`popd` or `( cd path; ... )`.

+.. py:function:: define(*names, **defaults)

+    Defines variables in sush a way that they doesn't redefine existing values, notably of environment variables.
+This is needed because `ayrton` does not allow references to undefined variables, so you have to define them.
+    Names in *names* will be defined with a value of *None*; names in defaults will be defined with their associated value.

 .. py:function:: export (key=value, ...)

     For each *key* and *value* pair, set the variable *key* to the string